rhysd/vim-fixjson/README.md

 This is a Vim plugin for [fixjson][]. fixjson is a JSON fixer/formatter using [(relaxed) JSON5](https://github.com/rhysd/json5).

-This plugin automatically fixes a JSON file on saving the file while editing.
+This plugin automatically fixes a JSON file asynchronously on saving the file while editing.

 - Pretty-printing JSON5 input
   - ES5 syntax is available to write up